The Best Pizza in Every State

 via tripadvisor.com

 While everyone else is jumping on the wood-fired pizza trend, the crew at The Wylder in Boise is sticking to the traditional gas-burning oven instead.
 The result?
 A sourdough crust that’s equal parts chewy and crispy, without any charred edges.
-Enjoy the state’s famous spuds (along with rosemary, sage, and caramelized onion) on a white-sauce Gem State of Mind pie.
-Do you know how Idaho became the Gem State?
-Here are the stories behind every state nickname.
+Enjoy the state’s famous spuds (along with rosemary, sage and caramelized onion) on a white-sauce Gem State of Mind pie.

 via tripadvisor.com

-Some say it might as well be lasagne, but we say there’s nothing wrong with a pizza you have to eat with a knife and fork.
+Some say it might as well be lasagna, but we say there’s nothing wrong with a pizza you have to eat with a knife and fork.
 However you feel about it, there are few things more sinfully indulgent (or worth every bite) than a Chicago deep-dish pizza.
-Chicago’s classic restaurant Giordano’s takes it one step further with their stuffed pizza.
-As if the mountain of dense dough, melted cheese, and chunky sauce couldn’t get more over-the-top, they fill the crust with ricotta cheese.
-Be right back, slipping into a food coma…
+Chicago’s classic pizza spot, Giordano’s takes it one step further with their stuffed pizza.
+As if the mountain of dense dough, melted cheese and chunky sauce couldn’t get more over-the-top, they fill the crust with ricotta cheese.
+Be right back, slipping into a food coma with the best pizza in Illinois.

 Jockamos Pizza in Indiana